vrk-kpa/suomifi-ui-components/README.md

 yarn add styled-components
 ```

+- If using typescript, version 3.5 or above is required.

 - In case TypeScript is used and skipLibCheck compiler option is set to false, also typings for [react], [styled-components] and [warning] are required.
 Typings for styled-components has to be exact version 4.1.8 (later versions have an open issue for including conflicting typings for react-native).

 ```bash